sakaLabo/PyradiomicsVisualizer/README.md

 ## Abstract
 This is a tool for visualizing PyRadiomics features.
-Note that although this visualization tool is effective in identifying features, the meaning of features is somewhat different from that of a normal scan.
+Although this visualization tool is effective in identifying features, the meaning of features is somewhat different from that of a normal scan.
 Unlike normal operations, this method scans a small mask, computes features, and repositions them as an image.
+Please note that this is only a reference tool to deepen your understanding and persuasiveness.

 ## Library